GIScience/climate-action-hiwalk/resources/components/naturalness/caption.md

-How green and/or blue are this path's surroundings?
+How green are this path's surroundings?